chrismarget/raspbian-appliance/README.md

 3) Replace the Kernel Command Line file `cmdline.txt` with one that references the our new program: `go-init`
 4) On first boot, `go-init` makes our desired changes, then gets out of the way.

+The ordinary first boot of Raspbian is actually two boots:
+* `init=/usr/lib/raspi-config/init-resize.sh` (calls `fdisk` to resize the root partition, then reboots)
+* normal boot which resizes the root filesystem onto the newly-roomy partition on its way into multiuser mode

+I'm adding `go-init` as the first of (now) three boots.
+Needed changes to the (inaccessible to MacOS users) root filesystem happen during that first boot, _before_ `init-resize.sh` gets ahold of it.

 ## What does go-init do?
 `go-init` does exactly 3 things:
 1) Mounts the `/` and `/boot` filesystems in their usual locations.